 Hello and welcome to my blog.
-I’m Catherine Cronin – educator, researcher and PhD candidate at the National University of Ireland, Galway.
-My work focuses on openness and open education, digital identity, and social media in education.
-I’m currently working towards a PhD in the area of open education and digital identity practices.
-You can find out more about my work and online presence here: about.me/catherinecronin.
+I’m Catherine Cronin – educator, researcher, and PhD candidate at the National University of Ireland, Galway.
+My work focuses on openness and open education, digital identity practices, and exploring the boundary between formal and informal learning.
+I’m currently working towards a PhD in the area of open educational practices in higher education.

-What motivates me most in my work is learning and collaborating with fellow educators and students — creating opportunities for change through authentic, worthwhile, even passionate learning.
+What motivates me most in my work is connected and democratic learning.
 I’m happy to see assumptions changing and boundaries blurring: roles of students and teachers, formal and informal learning, and sites of learning.